Lavash: Usage

 While quite flexible when fresh, lavash dries out quickly and becomes brittle and hard.
 The soft form is easier to use when making wrap sandwiches.

 In Armenian villages, dried lavash is stacked high in layers to be used later, and when the time comes to rehydrate the bread, it is sprinkled with water to make it softer again.
 The dried bread is broken up into khash (խաշ), while fresh lavash is used to wrap the Armenian specialty dish khorovats (խորոված) and to make other wraps with herbs and cheese.

 In Iran, Turkey and some Middle Eastern countries lavash is used with kebabs to make dürüm wraps like tantuni.
 In its dry form, leftover lavash is used in Iran to make quick meals after being rehydrated with water, butter, or cheese.

 In Turkish cuisine lavaş can be used also for sweet dishes and served alongside some traditional Turkish dessert dishes like kaysefe, hasude, pestil kavurması ('braised fruit leather'), ağuz and helva.

+In Kashmiri cuisine, lavas is traditionally used with the morning tea, also known as Noon Chai or Sheer Chai.

 In modern recipes lavash can be used like pizza dough.

 Traditions and customs

+In Armenia, it is traditional for the mother of the groom to feed the newly wed couple lavash and honey as a wish of good fortune, fertility and sweetness for the couple.
+Dried lavash can be stored over a long time period (almost one year) and is used instead of leavened bread in Eucharist traditions by the Armenian Apostolic Church.

 In Sabirabad District of Azerbaijan after a wedding when the bride comes into her new house, her mother-in-law puts lavash on her shoulder and says: "Let you come to the house of wealth, let your foot be lucky".
 In the Novkhani settlement, after a funeral, it is customary for people to prepare kyulchya, which sometimes consists of halva wrapped up in lavash.

-Dried lavash can be stored over a long time period (almost one year) and is used instead of leavened bread in Eucharist traditions by the Armenian Apostolic Church.

 In art

-Women baking lavash is a common theme that has inspired Armenian painters.
-One such portrait by the famous Soviet-era painter Minas Minassian is displayed at the National Museum of Art in Yerevan.
-A print of the painting Armenian Ladies Baking Lavash by Armenian American artist Manuel Tolegian was selected by U.S. President Gerald Ford to hang in the White House Bicentennial Collection.
+Women baking lavash is a common theme that has inspired Armenian painters, including by the Soviet-era painter Minas Avetisyan (1972).
+A print of the painting Armenian Ladies Baking Lavash by the Armenian American artist Manuel Tolegian was selected by U.S. President Gerald Ford to hang in the White House Bicentennial Collection.
 The weekend open-air arts-and-crafts market in downtown Yerevan offers many lavash-related paintings and handiworks, with renditions of happy women making lavash having become a common sight.